Padua Italy - Enchantment Awaits

-Via Cesare Battisti 138 are great options.
-They are both tiny little restaurants and you'll need to book because they are hugely popular with locals.
-It is worth the effort though: the food is excellent and both serve all the most loved and always delicious local dishes, made from only the freshest of ingredients.
+Via Cesare Battisti 138 has great options.
+They are both tiny little restaurants, and you'll need to book because they are hugely popular with locals.
+It is, however, worth the effort: the food is excellent, and both serve all of the most popular and always delicious local dishes, prepared with only the freshest ingredients.

-Padua has a good public transport network and if you are spending more than 48 hours in the town get the Padova Card which costs from €16 upwards, depending on how long you want it for.
+Padua has a good public transport network, and if you are spending more than 48 hours in the town, get the Padova Card, which costs from €18 upwards, depending on how long you want it for.
 The card allows you unlimited use of public transport and free entrance to the Scrovegni Chapel and twelve museums in the town.
 You can get it from the tourist office or from most hotels.

 One last thing, or two, to do…

 not that cheap but it is an interesting and enjoyable day out with plenty to see plus you get a discount if you have the Padova Card.